States With the Highest Hail Risk

 302

-South Dakota climbed from fourth to third place, experiencing one of the largest percentage increases in per capita hail risk among all states studied.
+South Dakota climbed from fourth to third place with a 138% increase in per capita hail risk.
 Some insurers now require separate hail deductibles for South Dakota homeowners.

 Average annual hail events nearly doubled or tripled in several states: